igw68/Science2/concur20.md

 * Reaching Your Goal Optimally by Playing at Random with No Memory 8A, 14:45 Wed

 * Determinisability of One-Clock Timed Automata: Clemente, Lasota, Piorkowski
-  * They consider when a nondeterministic TA can be made deterministi
+  * They consider when a nondeterministic TA can be made deterministic
     * It is in general undecidable, unless one fixes the number of clocks in the resulting DA.
     * For decidability they use automata with atoms